-Noh requires a stage with specific structural features.
+The Noh stage has specific structural features.
 The facilities housing such stages are called nohgakudo (Noh theaters).
-In the large cities of Japan, there are several Noh theaters and even the small town have at least one.
+In the large cities of Japan, there are several Noh theaters and even the small towns have at least one.

 Noh "Hagoromo" © Yoshihiro Maejima

-A FLOWER is a unique project dedicated to introducing Noh theater to international visitors to Japan.
-The members of the audience will be able to follow the performance with the help of NOH-Tab, an application that offers the synopsis of the play in English, French and Chinese.
+A remarkable Noh program with subtitles performed in recent years is A FLOWER, a unique project dedicated to introducing Noh theater to international visitors to Japan.
+The members of the audience were able to follow the performance with the help of Noh Support, an application that offered the synopsis of the play in English, French and Chinese.

 We hope you will enjoy Noh theater and would love to hear your impressions of it!